Continued from Part 9

 With my renewed passion for god, I decided to put myself back to all in for Jesus.
 Living back with my parents I began to take the church classes over again.
 I involved myself in ministry again.
 I also started to date my high school girlfriend again (for the third time).
 This time, however, I somehow convinced her to marry me.
 We moved in together shortly after that.
 My parents were ecstatic.

 Moving in together was not really something brand new to either of us.
 We had both either lived with our parents or roommates, neither of had ever lived alone so we were used to sharing spaces.
 However, the apartment we lived in was small, ill-maintained, but super cheap.
 That last part was the selling point :-).
 As we started our new co-habitation situation, I started dragging her to church.
-Eventually I got her involved with the musical ministry (she’s an amazing vocalist).
-We were able to server together on the team, I’d play guitar and she’d sing backup vocals.
+Eventually, I got her involved with the music ministry (she’s an amazing vocalist).
+We were able to serve together on the team, I’d play guitar and she’d sing backup vocals.
 It was something we could do together and enjoy (or commiserate on depending on the day).

 Things at the point seemed to be going well.
 We were happy, making enough money to set some aside for the wedding but then I had life changing injury.
 I had fallen at work and sprained my back.
 This incapacitated me for a number of weeks and wasn’t able to work my wonderful retail job.
 I was on track for management but my career path had come to an abrupt stop.
 I began to panic.
 Workers compensation only paid so much and we had bills to pay.
 With no degree and no other skills to speak of I was at a complete loss for what to do.
 I quickly learned the pills that eased the physical pain also eased the mental pain.
 It was something that I struggled with for a long time after.